TUDelft-books/CSBB-textbook/book/Quarter1/Week1_1.md

 Monday: **Communication**

--   [Introduction lecture](#intro-lecture-by-minor-director) where the structure of the minor, goals and assessments will be introduced.
+- <a href=#intro-lecture-by-minor-director>Introduction lecture</a> where the structure of the minor, goals and assessments will be introduced.

--   [Technical tools](#workshop-technical-tools)---explanation and exploration of all the tools we will be using: textbook, Brightspace, Teams.
+-   <a href=#workshop-technical-tools>Technical Tools</a> - explanation and exploration of all the tools we
+    will be using: textbook, Brightspace, Teams.

 -   Library searches.
 Citation management tool.